 Key developments in RL include:

-- Deep Q-Networks (DQN): Combining Q-learning with deep neural networks, DQNs have demonstrated superhuman performance in various Atari games.
+- Deep Q-Networks (DQN): By fusing deep neural networks and Q-learning, DQNs have shown superhuman performance in a number of Atari games.

 Federated Learning